 Ah, 2013.
 I wouldn’t say it was a busy year for games, personally, yet a look-back over a list of ones beaten perhaps says otherwise.
 Plus, I was sure to play some of the big releases, and certainly ones that will find their place among other people’s GOTY picks.
 So, where to begin…

 It’s probably apt that I reached my GOTY decision in a partly mechanical manner.
 In lieu of my final choice doing anything particularly outstanding, my 130+ hours in its multiplayer mode stands as a testament to its lasting entertainment value and elevated it above other close contenders.
-Yep, I never expected to be basing my decision on the combat – the mechanics – in a Mass Effect game, but here we are.
+Yep, I never expected to be basing my… Continue reading My Game of the Year: Mass Effect 3

 As a release, it is a contender for worst of the year: missing DLC codes, disappearing saves, a month-long PC delay without any tangible performance benefit.
 Yes, Games For Windows – LIVE was not even the most egregious of issues.
 Wait, what are we doing here?